What is hypersomnia?

 Idiopathic hypersomnia is a sleep condition where you have extreme tiredness during the day, despite adequate or even excessive sleep at night.
 Patients can often sleep 10+ hours a night and still feel unrefreshed.
 This drowsiness often makes day-to-day activities difficult for patients, as they often fall asleep during awake hours.
 They have the urge to nap, and can easily, yet the naps classically do not help them be more functional during the day.
 While more women than men are diagnosed with idiopathic hypersomnia, the actual cause of the condition remains unknown.

-What are the symptoms of idiopathic hypersomnia?
+What are symptoms of hypersomnia?

 They symptoms of hypersomnia can include